 facial clefts: cleft lip and/or palate

 Edwards syndrome, also known as trisomy 18, along with Down syndrome (trisomy 21) and Patau syndrome (trisomy 13), make up the only three autosomal trisomies to be compatible with extrauterine life in non-mosaic forms, albeit in the case of Edward syndrome only for a week or so.

-An embryo is a term given to a precursor of a fetus and in humans the term is usually considered to be between the first and the eighth week of development after fertilisation.
-The term "fetal pole" is sometimes used synonymously with the term embryo.
-Following this period, the term fetus is use...
+An embryo (plural: embryos) is the term given to the precursor of a fetus and in humans the embryonic period is usually considered to be between the first (1st) and the eighth (8th) week (eleventh week according to some reports) of development after fertilisation.
+The term "fetal pole" is someti...

 Embryonic growth discordance is a term given to a twin growth discordance occurring during the early embryonic period.
 It is principally manifested by a discrepancy in crown rump length.
 It is considered independent of the chorionicity of the twins 5.